 Other than that, just the battery charger, extra battery and extra memory card if needed.
 If you plan to stay out long with the camera, there is a chance that the battery drains quick.
 My camera has worked normally in -20 for at least half an hour.
 Tripod and lenses can all be quite heavy.
 We are taking a train till Rovaniemi and then a rental car from there on, so it should be easy enough to carry equipment + luggage.

 The camera can capture what the eye cannot.
 Most photographs of the Northern lights are the result of long exposure photography, do not expect to see them the same way with the naked eye.

-I researched the lens options and went through photo blogs to get some idea of what’s needed.
+I researched the lens options and went through photo blogs to get some idea of what’s needed (Google lens options for photographing the Aurora Borealis).
 A wide angle and zoom lens would definitely come in handy for the whole trip.
-If you want to capture the northern lights, invest in a wide angle with at least f3.5.
-The auroras tend to stretch out over the horizon so make sure you capture it all.
+If you want to capture the northern lights, invest in a wide angle with at least f3.5 aperture (lower the better).
+The auroras tend to stretch out over the horizon so you can capture it all.
 A zoom lens for bird and wildlife photography.

 If things are not within your budget (photography gear can be quite expensive), then try to find second hand or borrow/rent for your trip.
 I was looking for an f 2.8 but it was more expensive and I didn’t find a second hand one that worked for my camera.
 Once you have that, set up the camera for the situation.

 Firstly, I use Manual [M] mode.
 Can I call myself a professional photographer?
 I also use Aperture and Shutter priority modes in other situations but not auto modes, ever.
 Manual mode is the one that works.
 I have taken several photography courses online but only practice will make better, I feel like I need much more practice, in different light conditions to get a hang of how stuff works.
 For night situation and especially photographing Auroras you need some specific setting such as: